What is Google Trends?

 Declining trend

 While some search terms, like sunscreen, are on the rise, others have passed their prime.
 Keto is one such example.
-When we search for ‘keto’ and adjust the time range to 10 years, we see the story of its rise and fall.
+Viewing the past 10 years of interest within Google Trends, we see the story of its rise and fall.

 image4